Poultney River Swimming Holes swimming hole in Vermont

 The Swimming Experience

 The Poultney River offers a range of conditions depending on where you wade in and when you visit.
 Shallow riffles make for easy wading, while deeper pools invite full immersion and unhurried floating.
-The water is crystal-clear, the kind of clarity that lets you watch your own feet on the riverbed.
+The water is clear, the kind of clarity that lets you watch your own feet on the riverbed.
 Spring and early summer bring fuller, faster flows fed by snowmelt from the surrounding hills — exhilarating, but worth approaching with care.
 By late summer the river settles into its warmest, most forgiving state, perfect for long lazy afternoons in the water.
 The terrain along the banks is uneven in places, so sturdy footwear is a smart call when picking your way to the water's edge.
 There are no formal trails, but the accessible pull-outs along Route 140 make finding a good entry point straightforward.

 Plan Your Visit